 On January 31, 2014 OIG issued a corrected final report, some 36 months after the initiation of the audit.
 This corrected final report withdrew OIG’s conclusions that the NCBA had properly expended all Beef Checkoff Program funds and that the relationship between the Beef Checkoff Program’s Cattlemen’s Beef Board (CBB) and the NCBA complied with U.S. law.
 What evidence was OIG trying to cover up on behalf of NCBA in the first final report?

 Meanwhile, when the audit report was not issued when it was expected in March of 2012, OCM prepared to file a lawsuit seeking the audit documents previously requested through FOIA.
-OCM engaged one of Kansas City, Missouri’s large law firms that assisted OCM with filing a lawsuit against NCBA; however, NCBA and its Big Ag partners pressured them, causing the law firm to withdraw.
+OCM engaged one of Kansas City, Missouri’s large law firms to assist; however, NCBA and its big agribusiness partners pressured the firm, causing it to withdraw.
 Then, through one of OCM’s members, OCM reached out to seek the legal assistance of The Humane Society of the United States (HSUS).
-HSUS agreed to help OCM bring this cloud of contradictions to light, with the courage and resources to provide the needed legal assistance to assist OCM in compelling USDA to turn over the documents related to the audit.
-The OCM FOIA complaint on November 12, 2014.
+HSUS agreed to provide pro-bono legal representation to assist OCM in compelling USDA to turn over the documents related to the audit.
+The OCM FOIA complaint was filed on November 12, 2014.
 OCM is represented in the case by Matthew Penzer, who was recently successful in stopping illegal multi-million dollar pork checkoff payments to the National Pork Producers Council.

 There is evidence NCBA used beef checkoff funds to grow and develop its organization and its influence on policy, a clear conflict of interest that is prohibited by law.
 Through the advancement of its policies, NCBA has almost single handedly destroyed the cattle price for U.S. cattle producers.
-NCBA lobbied to abolish Country of Origin Labeling on behalf of packers so cheap imported South American beef could be co-mingled with U.S. beef.
-NCBA appears to have supported USDA’s recent ruling to allow possible foot-and-mouth disease infected South American beef to be brought into our domestic markets.
-NCBA is also fighting the new GIPSA rules that would end predatory market practices which are driving independent cattle producers out of business and off the land.
+NCBA lobbied to abolish Country of Origin Labeling on behalf of packers so cheap imported beef could be co-mingled with U.S. beef.
+NCBA appears to have supported USDA’s ruling to allow possible foot-and-mouth disease infected South American beef to be brought into our domestic markets.
+NCBA also fought the GIPSA rules that would have ended predatory market practices which are driving independent cattle producers out of business and off the land.
 Since NCBA has been administering the lion’s share of beef checkoff funds, the U.S. has lost nearly half of its cattle producers and over 80% of the beef industry is controlled by just four meatpacking corporations.